 First of all, you might be wondering.
 Why do conservation labs conduct photography?

-The reason is because the most descriptive way for conservators to accurately document the physical changes made to an object during treatment is to photograph it.
+Photographs are the most descriptive way for conservators to accurately document physical changes made to an object during treatment.

 In conservation, producing photographic documentation is a conservation professional’s ethical obligation.
 In conjunction with written documentation, the photographs help to more accurately and efficiently document the examination, scientific investigation, and treatment of special collection materials.